-Revolver only bear the serial number and proof firing stamp.
+Revolvers only bear the serial number and proof firing stamp.

-1.1.3 Federal Customs Administration, Federal Police and State Police Forces
+1.1.3 Federal Ministries of Finance and of the Interior, Federal and State Police Forces

 Under s.
-13(5) WaffG, all firearms in use with the Federal Customs Administration, the Federal Police (Bundespolizei) and the state police forces must carry the titleholding authorities' sign.
+13 (5) WaffG, all firearms in use with the Federal Customs Administration, the Federal Police (Bundespolizei) and the State Police Forces must carry the title holding authorities' sign.

 Pursuant to s.
-7(1) of the Third Weapons Ordinance 1991 (Dritte Verordnung zum Waffengesetz; offical acronym: "3.
-WaffV"), as amended, a proof firing stamp as well as a property sign-e.g. "BMI" indicating that the weapon is in use with the Federal Ministry of the Interior-are stamped or engraved on all arms used by federal authorities.
-For examples of a proof firing stamp, see Exhibit 1.1.1:E supra and 1.1.3:A infra.
+7 (1) of the Third Weapons Ordinance 1991 (Dritte Verordnung zum Waffengesetz; official acronym: "3.
+WaffV"), as amended, a proof firing stamp as well as a property sign- e.g. "BMI" indicating that the weapon is in use with the Federal Ministry of the Interior -are stamped or engraved on all arms used by federal authorities.
+For examples of a proof firing stamp, see Exhibit 1.1.1: E supra and 1.1.3: A infra.

-Arms of the police forces of the federal states (Länder) are marked with a state-specific sign of ownership containing an abbreviation-
+Arms of the police forces of the federal states (Länder) are marked with a state-specific sign of ownership containing an abbreviation -

-- of the respective Land and/or - of the name of the institution.
+- of the respective state and/or - of the name of the institution.

-E.g.: The abbreviations "HB" and "Pol.Br." designate weapons in use with the police force of the Free Hanseatic City of Bremen, the smallest German Land.
+E.g.: The abbreviations "HB" and "Pol.Br." designate weapons in use with the police force of the Free Hanseatic City of Bremen, the smallest German state.

 In the way indicated in Exhibit 1.1.3:A, the abbreviations "V," "PN," "L" and "J" are used to indicate proof firing after repair or replacement of the main parts of a firearm; s.
-7(2) 3.
+7 (2) 3.
 WaffV and Annex II to this ordinance.